TwoFistedJustice/node-chat-app-tutorial/README.md

-This is my version of the Node-Chat-App from Andrew Meade's node course.
+This is my version of the Node-Chat-App from Andrew J. Meade's node course.

 The parts of this that are my work